-This article was first published in Texas Lifestyle Magazine on June 21, 2019.
+This article first appeared on Texas Lifestyle Magazine on June 21, 2019.

 Brittany Hebert hasn’t met a challenge yet she wasn’t up for tackling.